-Investors are worried about increasing competition in the advertising sector.
+Investors are concerned about the growing competition in the advertising sector.

-Nonetheless, on February 12th, following the release of the financial report, shares plummeted nearly 20% in a single day.
-Since then, they have somewhat recovered and are currently trading at $377.8 per share, still 48% below the December peak of $733.6.
+However, on February 12, after the release of the financial report, the stock price plummeted by almost 20% in a single day.
+Since then, it has slightly recovered and is currently trading at $377.8 per share.
+Nevertheless, this is still 48% below the December peak of $733.6.

-Last year, AppLovin faced an attack by short sellers.
-The company was accused of data theft, metric manipulation, and illegal tracking of minor users' data.
-One firm, CapitalWatch, apologized in early February and withdrew allegations of financial crimes against one of AppLovin’s shareholders.
+Last year, AppLovin faced an attack from short-sellers.
+The company was accused of data theft, metric manipulation, and unlawful tracking of data from underage users.
+One firm, CapitalWatch, apologized in early February and withdrew its accusations of financial crimes against one of AppLovin's shareholders.

-Additionally, since October, AppLovin has been under investigation for suspected privacy violations in data collection.
+Furthermore, it's important to note that since October, AppLovin has been under investigation on suspicion of privacy violations in data collection.

-Currently, investors are concerned about rising competition in the advertising space, including that related to gaming.
-This was influenced by the launch of the startup CloudX, founded by former members of MoPub and Max, and the success of Unity Vector's advertising AI platform.
+Currently, investors are uneasy about the rising competition in the advertising field, including game-related advertising.
+This was influenced by the launch of the CloudX startup, founded by former employees of MoPub and Max, and the success of Unity Vector's advertising AI platform.

-AppLovin CEO Adam Foroughi, however, is confident that the Axon platform has no competitors today.
-Axon offers machine learning solutions designed to optimize advertising campaigns and significantly boost ROAS.
-Currently, Axon is the primary growth driver for AppLovin, especially after the sale of their video game business.
+However, AppLovin's CEO Adam Foroughi is convinced that Axon platform has no competitors today.
+It is a suite of machine learning solutions designed to help optimize advertising campaigns and significantly boost ROAS.
+Today, Axon is the main growth driver for AppLovin, especially after selling its video game business.

 Source: